piklestf2/pikles-hud/doc/hud_options.md

 ![hitmarkers](images/hitmarkers.png?raw=true "Hitmarkers")

-These are enabled by default if you use the custom crosshair hudlayout, but they can easily be disabled.
+These are enabled by default, but they can easily be disabled.

-Under vile's cs:go crosshair, change the `visible` and `enabled` values to `0` for `HitMarker1`, `HitMarker2`, `HitMarker3`, and `HitMarker4`.
+In scripts/hudlayout.res, change the `visible` and `enabled` values to `0` for `HitMarker1`, `HitMarker2`, `HitMarker3`, and `HitMarker4`.

 ## Closed Captions